apider/whale-alert-es-pub/README.md

 The <code>manifest.yaml</code> has a PVC & mount defined for this.

+If you run pure <code>docker</code> you need to create & use a volume for it.

 ### Elasticsearch config
 You need to change to your ES instance host/url & index on line <code>27, 28</code> in <code>app.py</code>